smwatki2/SolarSENSE/Guides/MongoDBSetUp.md

 7. Run the python file from folder SensorReader, sensorReader.py, and make sure there is data reported 	at least once so you can test the next step

-	NOTE: Currently, both sensorReader.py and /opt/miflora-mqtt-daemon/miflora-mqtt-daemon.py have to run simultaneously.
+	**NOTE**: Currently, both sensorReader.py and /opt/miflora-mqtt-daemon/miflora-mqtt-daemon.py have to run simultaneously.

 8. Sample code to use to test if the daemon is saving to the database: